buzzware/cascade/api_docs/using_cascade/simple_overview/binary_blob_handling.md

 # Binary Blob Handling

-Cascade provides methods to handle binary large objects (blobs) stored in your Origin.
+Cascade provides methods to handle binary large objects (blobs).
+It provides the same benefits as for models : caching, persistance, offline, and abstraction.
 This document outlines the process of using Cascade's `BlobGet`, `BlobPut`, and `BlobDestroy` methods to manage binary data.

-Blobs are normally cached by at least one cache layer, and also handled by the origin.
+Typically blobs would be cached by a file based cache, and handled by the origin using an object storage service or file system.

+Unlike models, blobs do not have an Update method because in Cascade blobs cannot be modified, but they can be replaced.

 ## Getting a Blob

-To retrieve a blob from the Origin, use the `BlobGet` method:
+To retrieve a blob, use the `BlobGet` method:

 ```csharp
 public async Task<byte[]> BlobGet(string path)